dgerabagi/data-curation-environment/flattened_repo.md

 The native `vscode.TreeDragAndDropController` is designed for extensions using a `TreeDataProvider`.
 Since our UI is a custom React webview, a different approach using the HTML5 Drag and Drop API was successfully implemented.

-### Select All (`Ctrl+A`) / Context Menu in Selected Items (Completed - C38)
+### Select All / Context Menu / Delete Key in Selected Items (In Progress - C41)

-The context menu approach from C37 combined with the focus fix in C38 has resolved this issue. `Ctrl+A` is now reliable because the `SelectedFilesView` correctly retains focus after a file is opened from it.
+The context menu approach from C37 combined with the focus fix in C38 has resolved the `Ctrl+A` issue.
+The `Delete` key functionality will be added to the `onKeyDown` handler in `SelectedFilesView.tsx` to call the same removal logic as the "Remove selected" button.
 </file>

 <file path="src/Artifacts/A24.
 DCE - Selection Paradigm Terminology.md">